I just started driving. I don't know why. Boredom, I guess.

 To the desert I went.
 From the Westside of L.A., I traveled east into the Mojave Desert.
 Once past the Cajon Pass and up on the high desert plain, the weather turned considerably colder.
 It had rained the night before, so the visibility was good.
 You could see for miles.

-It would have felt more romantic or adventurous if there was hardly anyone on the road.
-But this was, after all, the second day of a 3-day New Year's weekend.
+It would have felt more romantic or adventurous if there was hardly anyone on the road, but this was the second day of a 3-day New Year's weekend.
 Half of L.A. was either going to or returning from Las Vegas.

 It was about 2 o'clock when I passed through Victorville, 2:30 when I hit Barstow, and about 2:45 when I stopped at a Chevron station in Newberry Springs.
 I needed a map of the area; one that would show me what to expect from points east and help me decide whether to continue in that direction or return to L.A.